 - Orange carrots contain alpha- and beta-carotene; these pigments are converted into vitamin A which helps bolster the immune system and supports healthy vision.

-- Yellow carrots contain lutein a carotenoid pigment which is believed to prevent against macular degeneration, an eye disease.
+- Yellow carrots contain lutein a carotenoid pigment that is believed to prevent macular degeneration, an eye disease.

 - Red carrots contain lycopene, a carotenoid pigment that helps prevent prostate cancer.